“What’s The Point?” Family-friendly beach exploration day

 Parking, accessibility & restrooms

 Please park at 7039 Jackson Rd.
-There will be a shuttle between this parking area and the trailhead at the park starting at 9:45am.
+There will be a shuttle starting at 11:45am between this parking area and the trailhead at the park, 6899 Koehn Rd #6601, Blaine (Point Whitehorn parking lot).
 There are minimal parking spots available at the park.

 The park has an ADA-accessible 0.75 mile walk (packed gravel path) to viewpoints, and there is a 0.1 mile non-ADA accessible walk down to the beach.
 More information about the park can be found at the park website.